icavalheiro/lmmentor/README.md

 ---

 > [!NOTE]
 > **Mostly Complete**: LMMentor's core features (M1–M4) are implemented and working.
-Remaining hardening items (relay profiling, release packaging) are tracked in the roadmap below.
+Remaining hardening work is tracked in the roadmap below.
 See [IDEA.md](IDEA.md) for the detailed design specification.

 ---